BestTimesToVisit.com Logo

 Kaohsiung MRT (Mass Rapid Transit)

-YouBike (Public Bicycle Sharing)
+YouBike (Public Bicycle Sharing System)

-Taxis are readily available and a convenient option for direct travel, especially late at night or when carrying luggage.
-They are generally metered and reasonably priced for short to medium distances.
+Taxis are readily available throughout Kaohsiung and are a convenient option for direct travel, especially late at night or when carrying luggage.
+Ride-sharing apps like Uber also operate here.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.